Bentley Mulsanne saloon

 MPG, running costs & CO2

-Bentley has added a cylinder deactivation system to the big V8 engine, so the Mulsanne runs on four cylinders on light throttle loads.
-The system cuts in and out so smoothly as to be unnoticable, but a fuel economy figure of 17mpg is still far from economical.
+Bentley has added a cylinder deactivation system to the big V8 engine, so the Mulsanne runs on four cylinders when it's cruising gently.
+The system cuts in and out so smoothly as to be unnoticeable, but the claimed fuel economy figure of 17mpg is still far from frugal.
 The Mulsanne sits in the highest road tax bracket, meaning an annual bill of £505, while servicing costs will be astranomical, too.
-However if you can afford to buy a Mulsanne, you can easily afford to keep it on the road.
+However, if you can afford to buy a Mulsanne in the first place, you can easily afford to keep it on the road.